Text Size

 Lumbar spine fusions can be performed from the front of the spine, (anterior approach) or from the back of the spine, (posterior approach).
 On occasions they may need a combined approach from the front and the back.

-Pedicle ScrewsBone or bone substitutes are used to fuse the bones together.
+Bone or bone substitutes are used to fuse the bones together.
 Within the spine the bone graft may be placed posteriorly,between adjacent transverse processes (Posterolateral Fusion), or anteriorly, between the vertebral bodies (Interbody fusion).
 Certain techniques allow both fusions to be performed, resulting in a circumferencial fusion or 360 degree fusion.
 The bone may be stabilized with instrumentation, while the bone graft knits together.
-With a posterior fusion this involves the insertion of screws into the bone, through the pedicles

 Do I need a fusion operation?